I haven't been to Sarawak (yet). Also, I don't know all that much about where to stay, only about what to do...

 In short, there's tons to do in Borneo.
 I love it here!

 Ps. it's very easy to travel to most places by bus.
-You don't really need to fly unless you're running very short of time. over 6 years ago
+You don't really need to fly unless you're running very short of time. almost 7 years ago

 @Anusha To clarify, is it possible to do Kinabalu in one day?
 When I was there (early 2009), they had recently placed restrictions on people's itinerary.
 I was more or less forced to stay the night, have a guide all the way, etc.